daib17/forecast/README.md

 You need a Anax installation, before you can use this module.
 You can create a sample Anax installation, using the scaffolding utility [`anax-cli`](https://github.com/canax/anax-cli).

-Scaffold a sample Anax installation `anax-site-develop` into the directory `forecast`.
+Scaffold a sample Anax installation `anax-site-develop` into the directory `weather`.

 ```
-$ anax create forecast anax-site-develop
+$ anax create weather anax-site-develop
-$ cd forecast
+$ cd weather
 ```

-Point your webserver to `forecast/htdocs` and Anax should display a Home-page.
+Point your webserver to `weather/htdocs` and Anax should display a Home-page.